merative/acd-containers/src/pages/APIs/spec.md

 You are able to set the values for non-persisted or transient storage.
 All data created / managed within the ephemeral storage is only present for the lifetime of the pod.
 Transient storage should be used as the sole storage mechanism in a production environment.

-If this field is not provided, or parts of the resources object are left unset, the example below shows the default values(s) that will be used.
+If this field is not provided, or parts of the resources object are left unset, the default values(s) will be used for the container.

 #### Example